flopezag/tutorials.secured-OrionLD/docs/index.md

 ```

-That is the expected response due to Alice is not included in any of the permissions to access the OrionLD.
+That is the expected response due to Alice is not included in any of the permissions to access the CEF Context Broker
+instance.

-### PEP Proxy - Accessing Orion-LD with an Authorization - Managers (e.g. Bob)
+### PEP Proxy - Access CEF Context Broker with an Authorization token - Managers (e.g. Bob)

 #### :two::two: Request